Bliksempie/fractured-world/chronicles/013-05-asia-and-surrounds.md

 ### The Crater Monastery of Tibet

-A hollowed peak where monks are said to have survived the Bloom’s first wave in total silence.
+A hollowed peak where monks are said to have survived the Bloom's first wave in total silence.
 Recent visitors report distant chanting—and no signs of life.

 ### The Pearl Spine of the South China Sea